brainhack-school2025/Barbu-Images10K/README.md

-# Brainhack School Project: Images10K
+# Brainhack School Project: Image10K
-My name is Sara and I'm currently finishing my undergraduate degree in Cognitive Neuroscience and will soon begin a Master’s program in Psychology at the University of Montreal, where I will be conducting research in the Montembeault Laboratory.
-As part of this Brainhack project, I am working with the Images10K dataset, a large collection of annotated naturalistic images.
-My goal is to deepen my understanding of data organization, management, and visualization, particularly through the use of interactive tools that make complex datasets more accessible.
-Through this project, I’m hoping to build a strong foundation in data handling and reproducible workflows that I can apply in my upcoming research projects.
+My name is Sara, and I'm currently completing my undergraduate degree in Cognitive Neuroscience.
+I will begin a Master’s program in Psychology at the University of Montreal, where I’ll be conducting research in the Montembeault Laboratory.

+As part of Brainhack School, I created an interactive web-based showcase for the **Images10k dataset** — a large collection of behaviorally validated, naturalistic object images spanning over 15 semantic categories.
+The goal of my project was to explore how we can make rich, complex datasets more accessible and meaningful to both researchers and the public.

+Through the site, I present the dataset in an interactive and structured format:

+- Visitors can browse the image collection using carousel galleries
+- Explore scrollable previews of image-level metadata
+- View interactive visualizations and analyses drawn from the dataset

+This project allowed me to deepen my skills in data organization, visualization, and reproducible workflows, using tools like Jupyter Book, MyST Markdown, and Python.
+More broadly, it helped me engage with a growing challenge in cognitive neuroscience and AI — how to bridge ecological validity and computational modeling through large-scale, behaviorally grounded datasets.

 ## Project Background & Goal